HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

 For websites, a CDN can improve performance for the primary domain (`www.shoesbycolin.com`), sub-domains or sibling domains (`images.shoesbycolin.com` or `checkout.shoesbycolin.com`), and finally third parties (Google Analytics, etc.).
 Using a CDN for each of these use cases improves performance in different ways.

 Historically, CDNs were used exclusively for static resources like [CSS](./css), [JavaScript](./javascript), and [images](./media).
 These resources would likely be versioned (include a unique number in the path) and cached long-term.
 In this way we should expect to see higher adoption of CDNs on sub-domains or sibling domains compared to the base HTML domains.
-The traditional design pattern would expect that `www.shoesbycolin.com` would serve HTML directly from a datacenter (or ORIGIN) while `static.shoesbycolin.com` would use a CDN.
+The traditional design pattern would expect that `www.shoesbycolin.com` would serve HTML directly from a datacenter (or **origin**) while `static.shoesbycolin.com` would use a CDN.

 <figure>
   <a href="/static/images/2019/17_CDN/fig1.png">